Remembering John B.L. Schopfer, 1952 – 2014

 My first administrator was Robert Hawthorne, a young and very caring person.
 His wealth of knowledge about the residents and the employees impressed and motivated me to be part of the team.
 At first, I did not intend to stay so long.
 The work schedule was ideal for spending time with my family and doing my community work.
 This also gave me the opportunity to have another job to help support my family.

-John, a resident of Cherry Hill, worked at United Methodist Communities at Collingswood for 33 years; he frequently held a second job.
+John, who resided in Cherry Hill and worked at United Methodist Communities at Collingswood for 33 years, frequently held a second job.
 However, John knew United Methodist Communities at Collingswood well before that relationship began.
 As a child he used to visit and sing during Christmastime with his brothers and sisters, in addition to volunteering with his church.